sjazzy38-web/Monis_Meditation_Spa/README.md

 2. As a new user, I want to access detailed descriptions of services, so I know what service is best for me.
 3. As a spa manager, I want to offer reasonably priced spa serices, so that I am able to maintain consistent customer loyalty.
 4. As an administrator, I want to update website services, so that clients have accurate information and a good user experience.
+5. As a user, I want to visit the Our Spa page, so I can find out about massage therapy.